 1999.

-Oxford’s 5 central Bus Gates were implemented on 1 June 1999.
+A second phase of Bus Gates were implemented in the centre of Oxford on 1 June 1999, and Cornmarket was completely pedestrianised.
 Objectors predicted “traffic chaos” and a loss of retail trade.

 A follow up study found no significant reduction in footfall.
 (Source: Pedestrian Pound, Living Streets)